chef/omnibus-toolchain/docs/RHEL_CentOS_Fedora.md

 Common Problems
 ---------------

 On some platforms, the ffi rubygem will fail to compile it's native extensions.
-Most distributions include a version of libffi which has support for your platform, which we install as part of the precondistion above.
+Most distributions include a version of libffi which has support for your platform, which we install as part of the preconditions above.
 However, it may be too old for the ffi rubygem.
 If this is the case, the best course of action is to install the latest version of [libffi](https://sourceware.org/libffi/) attempt to compile it and install it as root.
 If it's installed and visible via pkg-config then the ffi rubygem will use that instead of the older native code included within it's codebase.